MoreiraLAB/ICARO/README.md

 Note: The environment name, defined after the "--name" argument in the first step, can be whatever the user desires.

 ### Requirements:
-These requirements can be installed using pip.
+These requirements can be met using a pip.

 * iFeature - GitHub available at https://github.com/Superzchen/iFeature.
-You should download the iFeature folder into the ./feature/ folder.
+The iFeature folder should be downloaded into. /feature/ folder.

 * fp-admet - Github available at https://github.com/jcheminform/fpadmet.
-You should download the fp-admet folder (and all its dependencies) and into the .features/ folder.
+YThe fp-admet folder should be downloaded into. /feature/ folder.
+*
 * MORDRED - version 1.2.0 .
 * RDKit - version 2023.9.1 .
 * numpy - version 1.26.0 .